 Anders Carlson-Wee, second year MFA student in poetry, has been awarded a 2015 Creative Writing Fellowship by the National Endowment for the Arts, one of 36 awards given in the annual competition.
 The grant, for $25,000, allows recipients to “set aside time for writing, research, travel, and general career advancement.”

-The university-wide announcement follows:
+The university-wide announcement of his NEA award follows:

 National Endowment for the Arts awards fellowship to Vanderbilt MFA student

 by Ann Marie Deer Owens | Posted on Friday, Dec.
 5, 2014 — 1:18 PM

 Carlson-Wee, a former professional rollerblader, will receive a Creative Writing Fellowship in Poetry.
 This $25,000, non-matching fellowship allows published writers to set aside time for writing, research, travel, and career advancement.